svaksha/aksh/ajna/ajna_research.md

 + If you can dream it, you can do it!
 + Life is not perfect, so dont be a perfectionist!
 Perfect is the enemy of the good!
 + (not a quote): the result from: http://myidp.sciencecareers.org/
++ Prioritise your passions and commitments to achieve great heights.
+Get acquainted with everyday developments in science, be resilient and always try to achieve something bigger.

 ----